NormalVR/Normcore-Documentation/docs/room/common-questions.md

 Make sure your project has no compilation errors.
 If your project has any errors, any changes you make to the model will not be visible to the model editor.

 #### Sometimes, when I log the values on my model from inside of valueDidChange, not all the values that I set on another client update.
 When are updates sent out, and how are they applied?
 Normcore serializes all updates once per network frame (~20hz) and groups them into the same packet.
-When model updates are applied, they’re applied one at a time, and a change event fires for that value.
-However, it’s possible the other values from that packet hadn’t yet been applied.
-In order to get an event that fires once all updates have been applied to a model, use RealtimeCallback:
+All model updates that are made on the same frame will be serialized and sent in the same packet.
+This means you can be certain all updates will be received at the same time on remote clients.

 ## Datastore